vjames19/Paging-Allocation-Simulator/README.md

 Aimed to be a teaching tool in which you can add a page allocation algorithm and simulate it.
 *Still needs to work on how to plug a new algorithm into the GUI*

+To compile this application you will need JDK 7